Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 Thanks to everyone who have tested my tactics before the official release, come to me with questions about how I approach things, clarified and improved my tactics using their knowledge by giving me inputs and recommendations on how to make something specific work in Football Manager.

-Thanks to Julien Esteves Pires who have tested the tactic and provided his input, and who I’ve been able to discuss my thoughts around the tactic and what I’d like to achieve with it.
+Thanks to @Renys89, MikaelinhoFM and FranklyFM84 who have tested the tactic, or provided feedback and suggestions when I’ve been stuck, and who I have been able to discuss my thoughts around the tactic and what I’d like to achieve with it.

 Thanks also to Josep Guardiola who makes the game more beautiful every day pushing the borders of what we today think is impossible and devoting his time to make football even more interesting to watch.
 If football was science, you are the Albert Einstein of football – coming up with concepts and innovating the game to a level we won’t fully comprehend until years have gone by and you have conquered everything possible in football.